 Getting started orienteering is super easy and inexpensive!
-There are 3 simple methods:
+You can either:

-- Take one of our Intro to Orienteering Clinic and get a feel for the sport.
+- Take one of our Intro to Orienteering Clinic to get a feel for the sport;

-- Come to one of our beginner-friendly Wednesday night events in a local park (a different park each week).
+- Come to one of our beginner-friendly Wednesday night events in a local park (a different park each week); and/or

-- Participate in one of our Navigation 101 5-week program starting April 2 for a more in-depth understanding.
+- Participate in one of our Navigation 101 5-week programs for a more in-depth understanding.

 1. Choosing an event